TStar111/ros-car/README.md

 # ros-car

 Module desrcibing the ROS interface for the development of a semi-autonomous robotic car.
+I (Ricky) worked on this as part of my REU experience at Lehigh University

 Author
 ------